kmagusiak/odoo-vscode/README.md

  │   └── vscode.code-workspace  # workspace to use inside the container
  ├── .vscode/              # vscode default configuration
  │   ├── settings.json          # settings for your project folder
- │   └── odoo.code-workspace    # workspace to use inside the container
+ │   └── odoo.code-workspace    # workspace to add ../odoo and ../odoo-addons
- ├── addons/               # Custom modules goes here, put them inside separate directories │   ├── OCA/
+ ├── addons/               # Your custom modules, put them inside separate directories │   ├── OCA/
  │   ├── template/
  │   └── myaddons/